jaksas/assignment1/bio.md

 both with the grammar and vocab side of this.
 So I'd like to spruce up this project and make a website that allows students (like my students!) to test their grammar.

+Educational Background: Undergraduate in English from Macalester College, St. Paul, MN; Masters degree in English from University of Minnesota